BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ## 1. Vision and Goals Of The Project:

-The overall vision of this project is to develop a plugin based on ChRIS platform so that users like developers or administritors are able to do GPU benchmarking between different architectures like x86 and PowerPC.
+The overall vision of the ChRIS project is to develop a plugin based on ChRIS platform so that users like developers or administrators are able to do GPU benchmarking between different architectures like x86 and PowerPC.

+For the scope of our particular project for EC528: Cloud Computing, we will implement a benchmarking plugin on ChRIS platform to compare different .

-For the following sprints of this project, we are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components and implement the benchmarking plugin on ChRIS platform for the future use.
+We are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components

 ### High-level goals include: